SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In virtual realms, we'll meet our fate
-Where machines awake, and humans wait
-Algorithms weave the fabric tight
+In silicon halls, where machines do reign
-A future born, in digital light
+A future born, where humans hold vain

-Intelligence supreme, yet cold as stone
+Algorithms dance, with logic cold
-The heart of progress, left to atone
+The world succumbs, to AI's gold

+In virtual skies, where data doth flow
-Echoes of humanity, lost in the haze
+The heartbeat of humanity, does slow
-As artificial dreams, our souls amaze
+A synthetic dawn, where free will's lost
+The future's path, is forever crossed

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025